Karthik-beta/Digital-i/README.md

 - **Database**: 5432
 - **Redis**: 6379 (internal)

+## Tracing the Execution Flow

+When diagnosing issues or understanding how a particular feature or API endpoint works, a common and effective approach is **tracing the execution flow**.
+This involves starting from an entry point—such as a URL pattern, function call, or user action—and systematically following the references, function calls, or imports through the codebase to locate the relevant logic or implementation.
+This method is fundamental for debugging, code comprehension, and extending system functionality.

 ## Additional Documentation

 - **Frontend Documentation**: See [Documents/frontend-docs](Documents/frontend-docs) for detailed guides and references related to the Angular/PrimeNG frontend.